mpieva/mapAD/Readme.md

 Please note that the resulting binary will probably only run on systems with the same or a newer CPU.

-To increase its verbosity, invoke the program like this:
+- The number of `v`s passed to the program determines the level of verbosity:

 `mapad -vvv index ...` or `mapad -vvv map ...`